 Group LTD policies may not contain certain features that may be included on an individually owned policy from one of the top carriers.
 An individually owned DI policy may be a more comprehensive level of protection.
 We offer an entire section of articles on the differences between group and individual disability insurance, please take the time to read some of those to understand more.

 Bonus & Commission Income

-If your income is made up of bonus or commissions, there is a very good chance this income is not covered under your Group LTD plan.
+If your income is made up of bonus or commissions, there is a chance this income is not covered under your Group LTD plan.
 Many plans cover base salary only, which leaves out bonus or commission income.
 If your gross income is $100,000 or more, but the vast majority of your income is bonus or commission income, you are in desperate need of a supplemental policy.
 The supplemental plan can also cover all of your bonus or commission income in the event of a disability.

 You Bought A Policy Several Years Ago

 It is not uncommon for people to tell us they purchased a policy 10+ years ago, when their income was significantly less than it is now.
 Individually owned policies are not written as percentages of income, they are written at a specific monthly benefit.
 That policy will never change unless you decide to update it.
-Since that monthly benefit was most likely the most you could qualify for when you originally bought it, if you are making more money now, the difference between what you are making now vs. then is not covered.
+Since that monthly benefit was most likely the most you could qualify for when you originally bought it, if you are making more money now, the difference between what you are making now vs. then may not be covered.

 You need to keep track of how much disability insurance you have, and when your income goes up, it is time to purchase another policy.
 There are some optional riders you may have on the policy to help you keep it up to date like the future increase option, or the automatic benefit enhancement, but the final responsibility to make sure you have as much income covered as possible is on you.